-- 13. Which of the following statements is true regarding project management? - a) It should focus on the life cycle of product-oriented processes - b) Project requirements may be met without intentionally managing interrelated activities - c) It is an integrative undertaking that requires alignment among processes - d) Projects exist within a closed system in the organization - 14.
-What is the key benefit obtained from project planning processes? - a) Allows the project manager to manage stakeholders' expectations and coordinate project resources - b) Provides a way to track and review progress and manage changes aggressively - c) Aligns stakeholders' expectations with the project's purpose - d) Helps the team define the strategy, tactics, and course of action to complete a project - 15.
+- 14. What is the key benefit obtained from project planning processes? - a) Allows the project manager to manage stakeholders' expectations and coordinate project resources - b) Provides a way to track and review progress and manage changes aggressively - c) Aligns stakeholders' expectations with the project's purpose - d) Helps the team define the strategy, tactics, and course of action to complete a project - 15.
 What impact does a matrix organization have on project team management and development? - a) Team development is simplified - b) Team development becomes more complex - c) There is no impact - d) Team development does not take place in matrix organizations

-ANSWERS AND REFERENCES FOR SAMPLE CAPM EXAM QUESTIONS ON OVERVIEW AND ENVIRONMENT
+ANSWERS AND REFERENCES FOR SAMPLE PMP EXAM QUESTIONS ON PROJECT MANAGEMENT OVERVIEW